Refrizor/Refrizor/README.md

 - Ship **Pulsacod**
 - Open-source the initial version of the Inferris API
+- Deepen understanding in Machine Learning
 - Improve knowledge in C++, Java, TS, and algorithmic problem-solving
 - Learn Java Spring
 - Improve state management patterns
-- Go deeper with Python for data science, automation, and applied AI where needed
+- Go deeper in Python and data science